 Two RCTs compared the Amulet and Watchman devices, one of which was a short-term trial that assessed periprocedural outcomes at 45 days.
-The second trial comparing the Amulet and Watchman devices found the Amulet device to be noninferior to the Watchman device after 18-months follow-up for a composite efficacy outcome that included ischemic stroke or systemic embolism and for a composite safety outcome that included all-cause mortality, major bleeding or procedure-related complications.
-At 3 year follow-up, clinical outcomes remained similar between patients in the Amulet group and the Watchman group, with a higher percentage of Amulet users not using oral anticoagulation.
+The second trial comparing the Amulet and Watchman devices found the Amulet device to be noninferior to the Watchman device after 18- months follow-up for a composite efficacy outcome that included ischemic stroke or systemic embolism and for a composite safety outcome that included all-cause mortality, major bleeding or procedure-related complications.
+At 3 and 5 year follow-up, clinical outcomes remained similar between patients in the Amulet group and the Watchman group, with a higher percentage of Amulet users not using oral anticoagulation.
 The primary mechanism of action endpoint of device closure at 45 days was observed in 98.9% of Amulet subjects and 96.8% of Watchman subjects.
-The 97.5% lower confidence bound was 0.41%, which was greater than the predefined non-inferior to the Watchman device.
+The 97.5% lower confidence bound was 0.41%, which was greater than the predefined non-inferiority margin of -3% (p<.0001).
+Therefore, device closure with the Amulet device was non-inferior to the Watchman device.
 Thirteen month follow-up to the SWISS-APERO trial provided additional safety information, showing no differences in device-related thrombus between devices, including when only patients with the Watchman FLX were analyzed and compared to Amulet.